José Rizo (DJ): History in radio

 Rizo was influenced early in his career by Chico Sesma, a pioneer Latin music disc jockey and bandleader, who became a friend and mentor.
 Sesma was the first to bring the mambo and cha cha cha to radio audiences in Los Angeles in the 50s and 60s.
 Another significant influence on Rizo's career was Chuck Niles, the only jazz disc jockey honored with a star on the Hollywood Walk of Fame.

 Dedicated to bringing a more authentic approach to Latin jazz to radio, in 1990, Rizo approached public radio station KLON 88.1 about producing a regular program.
 After an audition, and a recommendation from Poncho Sanchez, the station invited him onto the airwaves, and his show Jazz on the Latin Side became a success, debuting on Sunday night, January 7, 1990.
 About a year later the show switched to Friday nights.
 Rizo served as program director for the station from 2007 until 2010.

-The success of the radio show Jazz on the Latin Side led to a series of successful yearly productions like the KLON Latin-jazz Club Caravans and'KLON Cinco de Mayo Latin-jazz Dance Concerts.
+The success of the radio show Jazz on the Latin Side led to a series of successful yearly productions like the KLON Latin Jazz Club Caravans and the KLON Cinco de Mayo Latin Jazz Dance Concerts.
 Rizo was also the founder of the KJazz High School Jazz Festival.

 Besides the best in Latin jazz, Rizo had frequent live interviews with guests like Cachao, Kenny Burrell, Horace Silver, Mongo Santamaria, actor Andy Garcia, Eddie Palmieri, Poncho Sanchez, Gerald Wilson, Kareem Abdul-Jabbar, Hubert Laws, Al McKibbon, Willie Colon, and Marc Anthony.

 In the mid-1990s he was invited to participate in Grammy Award committees and later, Latin Grammy Award committees.

 Rizo has been an integral part of the yearly Central Avenue Jazz Festival since its inception in July 1996.
 Through the years he has served as artistic director alongside such jazz luminaries as Buddy Collette and Teddy Edwards.
 He has worked with Los Angeles jazz greats such as Gerald Wilson and Ernie Andrews.
 Rizo received the Jazz Journalists Association's 'A' Team Award for support of the Central Avenue Jazz Festival in 2007.